temporalio/proposals/ruby/sdk-phase-1.md

     library won't work with.
     * ❓ How hard do we want to work to avoid duplicate yard/RBS typing?
   * 💭 Why not Sorbet?
 Sorbet can come later or provided separately, but RBS seems to be the newer movement.
+  * 💭 Why have any typing?
+As a library we might as well help users where we can.
 * Everything is in the `Temporalio` module and released as a `temporalio` gem starting at 0.2.0
   * 💭 Why 0.2.0?
 0.1.x versions already in use at https://rubygems.org/gems/temporalio.
 * Internal code will be in `Temporalio::Internal` module including bridge which is in `Temporalio::Internal::Bridge`